 Latisse extends the growth phase, enabling lashes to grow longer.
 It also enables some of the follicles to produce more than one eyelash, and it stimulates the production of melanin.
 Melanin is the pigment that gives our skin and hair its color.
 Increased levels of melanin in the eyelashes will make them darker.

-How to Use Latisse
+How to Use Latisse properly

 You can incorporate Latisse into your bedtime routine.
 Place one drop of solution on an applicator, being careful not to touch the applicator tip or to bump it against anything.
 It should remain sterile for protection against infection.